Consultation on the proposed fishery permit has closed.

-The area in question adjoins the harvest area of an existing Miscellaneous Fishery licence that allows for beachcast marine algae harvest from an area between Cape Jaffa and part way around Rivoli Bay (south of Beachport).
+The area considered for this permit adjoins the harvest area of an existing Miscellaneous Fishery licence, which allows for beachcast marine algae harvest from an area between Cape Jaffa and part way around Rivoli Bay (south of Beachport).

 PIRSA Fisheries and Aquaculture facilitated an ecologically sustainable development (ESD) risk assessment by key stakeholders of the proposed activity to consider:

 - the relative abundance of beachcast seagrass and macroalgae